Related: 3 Essential Tips For Growing Tulips

-Your soil may need improving, so have it tested.
-A 6 to 7 pH is desirable for most bulbs; soil below 5.5 or above 7.3 pH will cause your bulbs to fail.
-If your soil isn't well drained or if it's too hard, consider adding sand to raise the bed or soil rich in organic matter to lighten it.
+Your soil may need improving, so have it tested (here are 10 easy soil tests you can do).
+A six to seven pH is desirable for most bulbs; soil below 5.5 or above 7.3 pH will cause your bulbs to fail.
+If your soil isn't well drained (ever wonder what the heck does well-drained soil actually mean?) or if it's too hard, consider adding sand to raise the bed or soil rich in organic matter to lighten it.

 For Floridians and other gardeners in the Far South, the choice of spring-flowering bulbs is limited and generally chancy.
-Tulips are out (because they need more chilling hours than they get in warm winter climates), but Narcissus tazetta is successfully cultivated in north to central Florida.
-An even more widely adaptable choice for Florida naturalizers is Iris xiphium, or Spanish iris, which grows to about 2.5 inches high, usually in blue-purple with an orange blotch.
+Tulips are out because they need more chilling hours than they get in warm winter climates, but Narcissus tazetta is successfully cultivated in north to central Florida.
+An even more widely adaptable choice for Florida naturalizers is Spanish iris which grows to about 2.5 inches high usually in blue-purple with an orange blotch.
 It easily can cover whole yards anywhere in the state.

 Then there is camass, hardy to Zone 2, fine in sun or partial shade, amenable to lots of water during flowering, yet resistant to drought after blooming.
 By the time your tulips bloom, camassia's 2.5- to 3-foot-high stems are hung with delicate thin-petaled flowers in baby blue with accenting yellow stamens.
 Their effect softens and harmonizes with even the most vivid tulips.
-For naturalizing, Camassia Cusickii is the variety of choice.

 Related: 7 Flowers That Can Survive Without Your Help